 When determining fair value when no market value exists, the value attributed to an investment is generally based on the enterprise value at which the underlying company could be sold or transferred in an orderly transaction between market participants as of a measurement date.
 A market multiple approach that considers a specific financial measure (such as Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), adjusted EBITDA, cash flow, net income, revenues, or net asset value), a discounted cash flow approach, an option valuation methodology or a liquidation analysis is generally used.
 Consideration may also be given to such factors as the company's historical and projected financial data, valuations given to comparable companies, the size and scope of the company's operations, expectations relating to the market's receptivity to an offering of the company's securities, any control associated with interest in the company that is held by Apollo and its affiliates, including the Investment Partnership, information with respect to transactions or offers for the portfolio company's securities (including the transaction pursuant to which the investment was made and the period of time that has elapsed from the date of the investment to the valuation date), applicable restrictions on transfer, industry information and assumptions, general economic and market conditions and other factors deemed relevant.
-At December 31, 2009 and December 31, 2008, 98.8% and 99.4%, respectively, of our co-investments in portfolio companies are non-publicly traded.
+At June 30, 2010 and December 31, 2009, 96.0% and 98.8%, respectively, of our co-investments in Apollo Investment Fund VI and Apollo Investment Fund VII portfolio companies and other opportunistic investments are non-publicly traded.